 Opportunities to excel

 Our students are prepared to succeed in a variety of athletic training careers.
-More than 70 percent of our graduates pass the Board of Certification exam on their first try.
+More than 70 percent of our graduates pass the Board of Certification exam on their first try (See Athletic Training Outcome Numbers link in the sidebar).
 The Athletic Training Student Organization is a large, active group that provides opportunities for peer mentoring, professional development, networking and community outreach.
 Students are able to attend seminars and workshops related to the field.
-There are several scholarships available to undergraduates, including the Wes Jordan Scholarship and the Paula Linder Award.
+There are several scholarships available to undergraduates, including the Wes Jordan Scholarship.
 The Maine Athletic Training Association, the Eastern Athletic Trainers Association and the National Athletic Trainers Association also provide scholarships for UMaine athletic training students.
 Undergraduates are able to conduct research alongside leading faculty and participate in high-profile internships.
 A strong alumni network helps graduates of our program make valuable career connections.

 I’m ready to apply.
 Where do I go?